Moeed-Chughtai/google-calendar-events/README.md

 # Google Calendar Event Fetcher

-This script fetches events from all your Google Calendars for a configurable number of days (including today) and formats them into a structured JSON file.
+A Python script that fetches events from all your Google Calendars and exports them to a structured JSON file.
+Perfect for integrating calendar data into your applications, dashboards, or automation workflows.

+## Features

+- ✅ Fetches events from **all** your Google Calendars
+- ✅ Configurable date range (set via environment variable)
+- ✅ Handles both timed events and all-day events
+- ✅ Splits multi-day events across multiple days
+- ✅ Clean, structured JSON output
+- ✅ Simple setup with environment variables
+- ✅ OAuth 2.0 authentication (one-time setup)

+## Use Cases

+- Build custom calendar dashboards
+- Integrate calendar data into other applications
+- Automate calendar-based workflows
+- Export calendar data for analysis
+- Sync calendar events to other systems

 ## Setup Instructions